atom/atom/README.md

 ## Installing

 apm is bundled and installed automatically with Atom.
+You can run the _Atom > Install Shell Commands_ menu option to install it again if you aren't able to run it from a terminal.

 ## Building
   * Clone the repository